Joe Leesley: Career

-Born in Sheffield, South Yorkshire, Leesley spent his early career with Winterton Rangers, Matlock Town, Alfreton Town, Harrogate Town and Stockport County, moving on loan to Stevenage on 6 January 2020.
+Leesley was born in Sheffield, South Yorkshire.
+He was on the books of Doncaster Rovers from the age of 10, but was not given a scholarship when he reached 16.
+He spent his early career with Winterton Rangers, Matlock Town, Alfreton Town, Harrogate Town and Stockport County, moving on loan to Stevenage on 6 January 2020.
 He made his debut two days later in the EFL Trophy.
 In November 2020 he moved on loan to Boston United.
 In June 2021, after Leesley agreed a season loan to Boston United, Harrogate manager Simon Weaver said he would be unlikely to play for his parent club again.

 On 1 August 2022, Leesley signed for Boston United on a permanent deal having left Harrogate Town.
 In October, he joined league rivals Darlington on loan for a month.
 After an impressive seven-match spell during which he demonstrated versatility and leadership, both he and Darlington wanted to extend the loan, but Boston would only allow him to leave for a fee, which put him out of their reach.
 Leesley signed for another National North club, Kidderminster Harriers, on 18 November 2022, on a contract to run until the end of the 2023–24 season.
+After his time with the club was disrupted by injury, he left by mutual consent in February 2024.

+On 1 April 2024, Leesley joined National League North club Scunthorpe United on a short-term deal until the end of the season, but made no first-team appearances.
+He rejoined Darlington on a one-year contract on 24 May 2024, but was unable to establish himself in the first team, and signed on a month's loan for Northern Premier League Premier Division club Worksop Town on 15 November.
+He remained on loan until 25 March 2025, when his Darlington contract was cancelled by mutual consent, and three days later he joined Worksop Town on a contract to run until the end of the 2025–26 season.